sufiiyan/sufiiyan/README.md

  # Hello there 👋, I'm Sufiyan.

-- 🌱 I’m currently learning DSA with javascript and HTML-CSS
+- 🌱 I’m currently learning Javascript and HTML-CSS
 - 💬 Ask me about C, python, HTML.
 - 📫 How to reach me: Ping me on discord - Michael Scarn#1890